SecOpsTeam/awesome-hacking-lists/udpsec.md

 - [ngrok-c](https://github.com/dosgo/ngrok-c) - ngrok client for c language,Due to the use of GO ngrok language development, porting to embedded devices some inconvenience, such as openwrt, so use C language rewrite a client.
 Very mini, the need to support polarssl library.
 - [full-stack-developer](https://github.com/suoyuesmile/full-stack-developer) - :fox_face:锁的全栈工程师之路fighting
 - [sniproxy](https://github.com/dlundquist/sniproxy) - Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request of the TCP session.
-- [seafile](https://github.com/haiwen/seafile) - File syncing and sharing software with file encryption and group sharing, emphasis on reliability and high performance.
+- [seafile](https://github.com/haiwen/seafile) - High performance File syncing and sharing, with also Markdown WYSIWYG editing, Wiki, file label and other knowledge management features.
 - [WireGuard](https://github.com/WireGuard/WireGuard) - Mirror only.
 Official repository is at  https://git.zx2c4.com/WireGuard
 - [tcpkit](https://github.com/git-hulk/tcpkit) - A tool analyzes tcp packets with Lua
 - [LocateIP](https://github.com/shuax/LocateIP) - 高效的IP数据库解析库